-I am proud to say that I created the hat worn by a Kentucky Derby winner, specifically, Mary Ellen Bonomo, owner of "Always Dreaming", the horse who won the 143rd Kentucky Derby.
+I am proud and excited to say that I created the hat worn by a Kentucky Derby winner, specifically, Mary Ellen Bonomo, owner of “Always Dreaming,” the horse who won the 143rd Kentucky Derby.

 Unless you are a milliner you will not know that the two weeks before Kentucky Derby are extremely hectic.
 Customers have placed orders, which are being picked up, last minute celebrities are walking through the door, and people are shopping for Kentucky Derby parties.
 Basically, it is mayhem.